Growing up with an alcoholic parent

 My sister is in college and doing great.

 I am still a work in progress but it’s a productive journey of learning and healing.
 I believe that sharing these personal stories is tremendously powerful.
-If you are an ACOA (adult child of an alcoholic) or grew up in a dysfunctional/abusive situation, I hope you’ll share your story, if you feel compelled to do so.
+If you are an ACoA (adult child of an alcoholic) or grew up in a dysfunctional/abusive situation, I hope you’re well on your healing journey, too.
+Glad you’re here.

 Take good care of yourself.